rongyuhuang/practical-.net-for-financial-markets/doc/ch4.md

 chain.
 However, most of the time data that is received from such service providers is in a raw form and needs a good amount of cleaning, processing, and value adding before various consumers of the data can use it.

-Market Data Service
+### 4.1.4 行情数据服务 Market Data Service

 Market data service providers usually provide the same set of information.
-This explains why you get the same news when you move from one financial portal to another (chances are they have sub- scribed to the same service provider).
+This explains why you get the same news when you move from one financial portal to another (chances are they have subscribed to the same service provider).
 Key differentiators in market service providers revolve around the following:

 Timeliness of data: This is whether data is coming real time or is delayed.
 If historical data is also available, then how long is the history?
 We devote the next section of this chapter to understanding why timeliness is important as far as market data is concerned.